Learn Flamenco and Study Spanish in Granada, Spain

-Carmen de las Cuevas is the only foreign language and flamenco school situated right in the heart of the Albayzin-the old Arab quarter which was declared a world heritage site by UNESCO in 1984.
-You can walk a few minutes uphill and reach the Sacromonte, where the famous gypsy-dwelling caves have now been mostly converted into flamenco venues.
+Carmen de las Cuevas is the only foreign language and flamenco school situated right in the heart of the Albayzin—the old Arab quarter which was declared a world heritage site by UNESCO in 1984.
+You can walk a few minutes uphill and reach the Sacromonte, where the famous gypsy-dwelling caves have now been largely converted into flamenco venues.
 Still, the art of flamenco continues to be carried on there as a rich and pure tradition, or flamenco puro.
-Ask anybody in Granada and they will share with you their own passion for flamenco, and they may even share their family histories.
+Ask anybody in Granada and they will share with you their passion for flamenco, and they may even share their family histories.

 In Granada, the gypsy culture is respected as an essential part of Andalucian history.
 While in other areas of Europe I have had some negative experiences with gypsies in the streets or in train stations, in Granada I found Spanish gitanas to be approachable and warm, a valuable part of the regional culture.
-Still, as with any new place you travel, it is advisable to always be polite to the local people, never assume anything, and show a genuine interest in learning about their way of life.
+Still, as with any new place you travel, it is advisable always to be polite to the locals, never assume anything, and show a genuine interest in learning about their way of life.

 While the local vibe in the city center is infectious, the magnificence of the Alhambra took me deeper into the history of the Granainas.
 To see the Alhambra, I had to pre-book my ticket at least a day in advance.
 Carmen de las Cuevas will help arrange this service for you.
 You can’t leave Granada without spending at least a half day at the Alhambra.
 You may have to visit the site over two days to soak it in, much like the Louvre in Paris.
 During the weekend, when there were no classes, I booked a guided day tour to the Alpujarras mountain villages high up in the Sierra Nevada mountains.
 There I found a world apart from the city life.
 The string of small mountain villages are known to prepare some of the best jamon Serrano, the cured ham for which Spain is notorious.
 It is worth the money (roughly 40-50 Euros) for an all-day bus and walking tour, if for nothing else, the breathtaking views, a dose of pure mountain air, and fabulous photo opportunities.